hacky1997/hacky1997/README.md

 - **🚀 Explore AI Automation:** Pursue innovative approaches in AI automation, continuously expanding skills and integrating new technologies into workflows.

 ### 💻 Can You use my code for Your Projects?
-- Yes! absolutely.
+- Yes!
+Absolutely.
 You are 100% free to use my projects, and I won't mind if you make money from them 💰.